 Advanced Ads comes with a feature to hide ads from bots.
-While it might sound logical to disable ads for non-humans visitors, this setting should not be used in most cases.
+While it might sound logical to disable ads for non-humans visitors, you should not use this setting in most cases.
 Read on to learn more.

 What are bots?

 In this article, bots are considered to be every non-human entity visiting your website.
-The purpose is not important for this definition – though it could be for your decision whether to exclude or show ads for bots or hide them.
+The purpose is not crucial for this definition – though it could be for your decision whether to exclude or show ads for bots.

 Bots fulfill many different purposes.
 Nowadays, more than half of the traffic on websites is attributed to bots, most of them being crawlers that check your content – like the Google search bot responsible for your site ranking in the search results.

 Ads and fraud bots

-Showing ads to bots is considered a big fraud which costs advertisers large amounts of money and is therefore addressed by many entities.
+Showing ads to bots is considered a giant fraud that costs advertisers large amounts of money.
+Therefore, many entities address this.

-While this is a problem, most resources are missing the information that not every ad code is executed by a bot and hence creating neither an impression nor click that has to be paid.
+While this is a problem, most resources miss the information that a bot executes not every ad code, creating neither an impression nor click that has to be paid.

 So one of the central questions for your decision before disabling ads for bots or not is if an advertiser has to pay for it.